 Is Child Support Tax Deductible

-The child support paid can be in either cash payments or non-cash items; both are tax deductible.
-Income is one of the main factors that affect how much child support you pay or receive, but the DHO may use a different calculation than the Australian Tax Office to determine your payable child support in the first place.
+The child support paid can be in either cash payments or non-cash items.
+Income is one of the main factors that affect how much child support you pay or receive, but the DHS may use a different calculation than the Australian Tax Office to determine your payable child support in the first place.
 If you pay child support, this can affect the calculated income used to determine how much you may receive for family assistance payments, low income supplements or carer allowances.

 This is the same for recipients of spousal maintenance payments and is due to the fact that the Australian Tax Office does not include these payments as income.
 It is necessary to pay tax on certain government benefit payments received from Centrelink or the Department of Human Services.
 For taxable payments, the tax payable can be deducted by the department before you receive it.